 During the First World War, Chester Nimitz moved into the office of the Chief of Naval Operations and then became the executive officer of the battleship South Carolina.

-This plan, which did not anticipate the changes in technology that allowed for air and submarine power nevertheless formed the basis of Nimitz’s strategy for World War II.
+This plan, which did not anticipate the technological changes that allowed for air and submarine power, nevertheless formed the basis of Nimitz’s strategy for World War II.

 He later recounted, “I was asked once how we were able to fight the war in the Pacific, and I said that we fought it just as we had fought it all on paper in the Naval War College.
-I fought the whole war of the Pacific when I was there in 1923.”
+I fought the whole war of the Pacific when I was there in 1923,” according to Ian W. Toll’s history of the Pacific Theater Pacific Crucible.

 His next notable stint was at the University of California, where he established the first Naval Reserve Officers’ training unit.
 He headed the unit from 1926 to 1929.

-Nimitz certainly had a sense of prescience, at least according to his biographer, who recorded that in the mid-1930s in response to Nimitz’s son’s question about his father’s career track, Nimitz said:
+Chester Nimitz certainly had a sense of prescience, at least according to his biographer E.B.
+Potter, who recorded that in the mid-1930s, in response to Nimitz’s son’s question about his father’s career track, Nimitz said:

 “I do believe we are going to have a major war, with Japan and Germany, and that the war is going to start by a very serious surprise attack and defeat of U.S. armed forces, and that there is going to be a major revulsion on the part of the political power in Washington against all those in command at sea, and they’re all going to be thrown out, though it won’t be their fault necessarily.
 And I wish to be in a position of sufficient prominence so that I will then be considered as one to be sent to sea.”